MarinusRetra/MarinusRetra/README.md

 ## Hi there 👋
-I am Marinus Retra, a game developer, i make games.
+I am Marinus Retra, a game developer, I make games.
 Preferably puzzle games.

 A couple things about me: